NetworkBlockDevice/nbd/doc/proto.md

     overhead, the server SHOULD use chunks with lengths and offsets as an integer multiple of 512 bytes, where possible (the first and last chunk of an unaligned read being the most obvious places for an exception).
-The server MUST NOT content chunks that overlap with any earlier content or error chunk, and MUST NOT send chunks that describe data outside the offset and length of the request, but MAY send the chunks in any order (the client MUST reassemble content chunks into the correct order), and MAY send additional data chunks even after reporting an error chunk.
+The server MUST NOT send content chunks that overlap with any earlier content or error chunk, and MUST NOT send chunks that describe data outside the offset and length of the request, but MAY send the content chunks in any order (the client MUST reassemble content chunks into the correct order), and MAY send additional content chunks even after reporting an error chunk.
     Note that a request for more than 2^32 - 8 bytes MUST be split into at least two chunks, so as not to overflow the length field of a reply while still allowing space for the offset of each chunk.
 When no error is detected, the server MUST send enough data chunks to cover the entire region described by the offset and length of the client's request.

     To minimize traffic, the server MAY use a content or error chunk as the final chunk by setting the `NBD_REPLY_FLAG_DONE` flag, but MUST NOT do so for a content chunk if it would still be possible to detect an error while transmitting the chunk.
-The `NBD_REPLY_TYPE_DONE` chunk is always acceptable as the final chunk.
+The `NBD_REPLY_TYPE_NONE` chunk is always acceptable as the final chunk.

-    If an error is detected, the server MUST still complete the transmission of any current chunk (it SHOULD use padding bytes of zero for any remaining data portion of a chunk with type `NBD_REPLY_TYPE_OFFSET_DATA`), but MAY omit further content
+    If an error is detected, the server MUST still complete the transmission of any current chunk (it MUST use padding bytes which SHOULD be zero, for any remaining data portion of a chunk with type `NBD_REPLY_TYPE_OFFSET_DATA`), but MAY omit further content chunks.
-    chunks.
 The server MUST include an error chunk as one of the subsequent chunks, but MAY defer the error reporting behind other queued chunks.
-An error chunk of type `NBD_REPLY_TYPE_ERROR` implies that the client MAY NOT make any assumptions about validity of data chunks, and if used, SHOULD be the only error chunk in the reply.
+An error chunk of type `NBD_REPLY_TYPE_ERROR` implies that the client MAY NOT make any assumptions about validity of data chunks (whether sent before or after the error chunk), and if used, SHOULD be the only error chunk in the reply.
     On the other hand, an error chunk of type `NBD_REPLY_TYPE_ERROR_OFFSET` gives fine-grained information about
-    which earlier data chunk(s) encountered a failure, and MAY also be sent in lieu of a data chunk; as such, a server MAY still usefully follow it with further non-overlapping content chunks or with error offsets for other content chunks.
+    which earlier data chunk(s) encountered a failure; as such, a server MAY still usefully follow it with further non-overlapping content chunks or with error offsets for other content chunks.
+    The server MAY send an error chunk with no corresponding content chunk, but MUST ensure that the content chunk is sent first if a content and error chunk cover the same offset.
 Generally, a server SHOULD NOT mix errors with offsets with a generic error.
     As long as all errors are accompanied by offsets, the client MAY assume that any data chunks with no subsequent error offset are valid, that chunks with an overlapping error offset errors are valid up until the reported offset, and that portions of the read that do not have a corresponding content chunk are not valid.

     A client MAY close the connection if it detects that the server has sent invalid chunks (such as overlapping data, or not enough